What is Plantar Fasciitis?

 Plantar fasciitis is the inflammation of the ‘arch’.
-It is the most common cause of heel and arch pain, that our podiatrist in Camden treats.
+It is the most common cause of heel pain and arch pain, that our podiatrist in Camden treats.

 What are symptoms of Plantar Fasciitis?:

-- Painful heels or arches after rest
+- Sore heel or arches after rest

 - Improving pain as the foot warms up

-- Painful heels or arches after activity
+- Sore heel or arches after activity

 - Stabbing pain in the heel